emmabeanween/holiday-animations/README.md

 # holiday-animations

 A collection of animated holiday/seasonal scenes, all done in Swift.
+In creating each scene, many elements were practiced: rotating, scaling, and moving symbols.

 # demo